 Myth 2: Brokers Hunt Stop Loss

 A truly regulated forex broker will not hunt your stop loss.
-Why would they risk losing dozens of customers and their license for a few dollars?
+Why would they risk losing dozens of customers and their licenses for a few dollars?

 In other cases, the spreads also widen during the release of economic data.
 If you set your stop loss level too tightly around these periods, it will get triggered regardless of your choice of broker.